In this lesson

 Going further

-term — 35% is 35 : 100, which is also 7 : 20.
-Discounts, taxes,
+35 : 100, which is also 7 : 20.
+Discounts, taxes, and tips are

-In Grade 8, ratios extend to proportional functions — y = kx
+In Grade 8, ratios extend to proportional functions. y = kx

 is the algebraic shape of a ratio.
 Plotting the equivalent pairs